srid/neuron/guide/Plugins/Directory Tree.md

 ## Directory Zettel

 Given a folder `./Project/HouseWarming/`, this plugin will create two zettels with [[id]] `Project` and `HouseWarming`.
-Directory names must be unique, inasmuch they directly reflect [[id]] which must also be unique.
 In the [[web]], neuron will display the "contents" of a directory beneath the zettel content.

+Directory names must be **globally** unique across the entire zettelkasten, inasmuch they directly reflect [[id]] which must also be unique.
+This means that two directories or zettels with the same name but in different paths will not work: having both `family/notes` and `work/notes` will cause Neuron to attempt to generate two zettels with the ID `notes`, which will cause an error.

 The zettel content for directory zettels are by default empty.
 However, you may explicitly specify them by creating zettel files using the same [[id]]; for the example above, you may create `./Project.md` and `./Project/HouseWarming.md` - and they will be "merged" to the auto-created directory zettels.